 To the members of the Select Vestries, Parish Overseers &c.
 Just published 12s A Summary of the Law of Settlement by Sir Gregory Lewin also by the same auther price 14s a Treatise on the maintenance of the poor’.

 Charles Hutchinson Thurnam was born on 15 April 1796 in Edinburgh.
 He was the youngest of three brothers.
-His father Timothy Thurnam (c.1770- 1798) married Dorothy Graham (b1768) daughter of William Graham late surgeon of Carlisle at Grey Friars, Edinburgh, on 11 January 1819.
-Timothy Thurnam became a surgeon in the Army.
+His father Timothy Thurnam (c.1770- 1798) a surgeon married Dorothy Graham (b1768) at Grey Friars, Edinburgh, on 11 January 1819.
+Her father William Graham was also a surgeon and apothecary who had married Dorothy Brisco in 1762.
+He died in Carlisle in October 1782 aged 45.
+Charles Thurnam’s brother Timothy became a surgeon in the Army.
 In 1798 when Timothy was 28 he died when the ship carrying him to India sank.
 At some point after this, Charles along with his two brothers William Graham Thurnam (b.1792) and John Dodsworth Thurnam (b.1794) moved to Dalston, a village 4 miles from the city of Carlisle.
 Their mother may have been with them, however, a death did occur of a Dorothy Graham married to T. Thurnam in St Cuthbert’s Parish, Edinburgh, in 1799.
 [8 ] This Dorothy Graham might be the mother of the three Thurnam boys.

 Charles was to see both his brothers die at a young age.
 William joined the army in 1807 and died from wounds received at Doola (Doolia) near Malligaum, India, while serving in the army of the East India Company on March 14 1823 aged 31.
 John Dodsworth died as a result of illness on 20 May 1829 aged 26.